Princess Wilhelmina Caroline of Denmark: Life in Hesse

 However, this good relationship was not to last: five years later, William had his first mistress, Charlotte Christine Buissine, and after this, the marriage deteriorated with William being constantly unfaithful and introducing a succession of official mistresses at court, with Buissine followed by Rosa Dorothea Ritter and Karoline von Schlotheim and William producing a great number of illegitimate children.

 Wilhelmina Caroline herself was described as beautiful, distant, kind and sympathetic: in 1804, she still spoke Danish without accent and had a strong attachment to her birth country.

 William succeeded as Landgrave William IX of Hesse-Kassel in 1785, and in 1803 was raised to the rank of Elector of Hesse as William I.

 Later life

 In 1806, Hesse was occupied by France.
-Her spouse and son fled to her brother-in-law Charles of Hesse in Schleswig, but she remained until a French governor was installed, after which she moved to her daughter Amalie in Gotha.
+Her spouse and son fled to her brother-in-law Prince Charles of Hesse in Schleswig, but Wilhelmina Caroline remained until a French governor was installed, after which she moved to her daughter Karoline Amalie in Gotha.

-She spent the duration of the Kingdom of Westphalia (1806–13) in exile, among other places in Schleswig and in Prague.
-In 1813, the spouses returned to Kassel.
+She spent the duration of the Kingdom of Westphalia in exile, among other places in Schleswig and in Prague.
+In 1813, she and her husband returned to Kassel.